 This year the conference, titled “Canadian Forage Production School, Eastern Edition” will give the nation's farmers tools, information, advice, tips and tricks to make the most of their forage and grassland management and production.

 The conference leads off with a pre-conference tour on Tuesday, Nov.
 12. The tour departs from Moncton and will visit the 223-hectare Agriculture and Agri-Food Canada Research Farm in Nappan, N.S. to look at research on cover crops, late-season grazing and bale grazing.
-The pre-conference tour will return to New Brunswick for stops at a Sussex-area beef farm before proceeding to Dwayne and Becky Perry’s award-winning dairy farm, Perryhill Farms.
+The pre-conference tour will return to New Brunswick for stops at a rotary dairy parlour before proceeding to Dwayne and Becky Perry’s award-winning dairy farm, Perryhill Farms.